Sydney’s vegan restaurant options are plentiful and growing in number, with a tonne of new and classic options to satisfy your plant-based hankerings.

 While some might argue we barely needed another Thai restaurant in the Inner West, Little Turtle does have a unique proposition with its colourful all-vegan menu.

-It’s not just the odd mock duck curry or fake chicken stir fry (not that there’s anything wrong with that).
+It’s not just the odd mock duck curry or faux chicken stir fry (not that there’s anything wrong with that).
 This is a restaurant for people who really love vegetables.
 The sticky sesame wings (made with cauliflower) are a must-try.

+Let’s not beat around the bush.
+The “pulled pork” jackfruit burger from Soul Burger is legendary.
 It’s no wonder that within a few years, Soul Burger went from its single Randwick headquarters to multiple venues in the Inner West and Paramatta.
 Burger-lovers have no shortage of options thanks to a menu that covers everything from “fish” to falafel to Beyond Meats and Portuguese fried “chicken”.

 While you're here, check out our favourite vegetarian restaurants in Sydney.

 Image credit: Lonely Mouth, Flyover Fritterie, Kitti Gould, Mary's, Bad Hombres, Maclay Heriot, Oh My Days, Alibi, Eden, Bodhi, Soul Burger, Nutie